 When she was a girl, she had two type-A parents.
 Her father would never touch her, except when he gave her a medical exam.
 Her mother's greatest joy was cleaning out her purse.
 Amelie's only friend was a goldfish with suicidal tendencies.

 Now, as a grown woman, she works in a cafe.
 She watches a male painter in his flat below.
 He never leaves his apartment because of frail limbs.
 Amelie's father is now widowed and never leaves his home, either.
-She is surrounded by unhappy people and Amelie is drowning in their discontent.
+She is surrounded by unhappy people, and Amelie is drowning in their discontent.

 One day, her life changes when she finds a small music box containing a little boy's treasures.
 She makes a decision.
 She will hunt down the box's owner.
 If it makes him happy, she will spend her days doing secret good deeds for others, finding happiness in their fortune.
-She becomes the good fairy, hiding in the shadows as others dance for joy at a new lover, a lost loved one found, and a look at the world outside.
+She becomes the good fairy, hiding in the shadows as others dance for joy at a new lover, a lost loved one found, or a look at the world outside.

-The movie is done in French with English subtitles.
 It was refreshing to watch this story about someone who simply longs to bring good to the world.
 Whenever one of her "victims" brims with happiness, Amelie's shy smile brightens up her face.
 The cinematography was well done with bright colors.
 You want to enter this world of fruit stands, fairs, and amusement parks.
 You want to jump on Amelie's shoulder and ride around with her on one of her adventures.
 This was a must-see movie for cinema lovers.
 When it ended, and Amelie rode off with someone that made her happy, the music soaring in the background, I smiled and sighed with wonder.